The Road to Trust: Building Enclaves within Confidential VMs: Limitations Future Works

-In SEV-SNP, memory sharing is straightforward.
-For instance, when emulating EADD, the security monitor can directly duplicate the page from the guest OS to the enclave and establish the enclave's page table.
-In TDX and CCA, memory sharing can be achieved with the assistance of the TDX module and Realm Management Monitor (RMM).
-However, it is worth mentioning that the TDX module and RMM are critical for memory isolation and secure management of CVMs, and the customization of these components may not be allowed by chip companies.
+\para{Supporting other VM-based TEEs} Recently, ARM CCA introduces the support of different planes within a CVM, in which each plane is essentially a separated VM but they all share the same guest physical address space.
+Plane 0 is more privileged and can run a paravisor which manages the switches between other planes and can restrict the memory accessible by other planes~\cite{armplanes}.
+According to ARM's roadmap, the paravisor is designed to support secure services such as vTPM emulation.
+Similarly, we can re-purpose the paravisor to support running userspace enclaves.
+TDX supports a similar feature named TD partitioning.
+Therefore, it is promising that \sysname can be extended to other CVM platforms.
+However, it is worth mentioning that the TDX module and CCA's Realm Management Monitor (RMM) are critical for the memory isolation and secure management of CVMs, and the customization of these components may not be allowed by chip companies.
 In fact, only the TDX module signed by Intel can run in the Secure Arbitration Mode (SEAM).

 \para{Supporting other TEE abstractions} \sysname adopts the SGX model as it is arguably the most prevalent TEE with process abstraction.
 The \sysname platform can be enhanced to accommodate other TEE abstractions, such as ARM TrustZone.
 Specifically, VMPL0 could run the trusted OS (e.g., OP-TEE) and trusted applications (TAs), providing secure services to the guest OS running at VMPL1, which is analogous to the normal world.
 The SMC instruction is used to handle transitions between the secure world and normal world.
 In TrustZone, the SMC handler is within the trusted firmware.
 In our system, the SMC instruction needs to be replaced with a VMPL switching request, which transfers the execution to the trusted OS.
 This allows porting existing applications built on ARM TrustZone to SEV-SNP CVMs.